apache/kafka/README.md

 We use [JMH](https://openjdk.java.net/projects/code-tools/jmh/) to write microbenchmarks that produce reliable results in the JVM.

 See [jmh-benchmarks/README.md](https://github.com/apache/kafka/blob/trunk/jmh-benchmarks/README.md) for details on how to run the microbenchmarks.

+### Dependency Analysis ###

+The gradle [dependency debugging documentation](https://docs.gradle.org/current/userguide/viewing_debugging_dependencies.html) mentions using the `dependencies` or `dependencyInsight` tasks to debug dependencies for the root project or individual subprojects.

+Alternatively, use the `allDeps` or `allDepInsight` tasks for recursively iterating through all subprojects:

+    ./gradlew allDeps

+    ./gradlew allDepInsight --configuration runtimeClasspath --dependency com.fasterxml.jackson.core:jackson-databind

+These take the same arguments as the builtin variants.

+### Determining if any dependencies could be updated ###
+    ./gradlew dependencyUpdates

 ### Common build options ###